Naereen/web-sphinx/stats-google-analytics.en.rst

  Sum-up of my use of Google Analytics for 3 years
 ##################################################

-.. warning:: I no longer advise to use Google Analytics, and I will remove it from my webpages, and no longer update these tutorials.
+.. warning:: I no longer advise to use Google Analytics, and I have entirely removed it from my webpages, and I will no longer update these tutorials.
+As they would still be available from Google Cache or Archive.org websites, I prefer to keep this page online.

 .. note:: This short page is focusing on *Google Analytics*